Royce Fellowship FAQ

 The application cycle opens in the spring semester.
 We encourage you to begin the application process in the fall by attending information sessions or meeting with Swearer Center staff.
 The Curricular Resource Center's Fellowships, Internships and Research (CRC FIRe) coordinator can also advise students about the Royce as well as many other research and fellowship opportunities.
 For more information, please visit the CRC's FIRe Page.

 Many external fellowships like the Marshall, Rhodes, and Fulbright are very competitive.
 The Royce is an internal fellowship, meaning it is only open to Brown undergraduate students.
 In any given year, the applicant pool can range from 70 to 125 applicants.
-To best position yourself as a competitive applicant, schedule an appointment with jesús hernández, Assistant Director, Engaged Scholarship.
+To best position yourself as a competitive applicant, schedule an appointment with jesús hernández, Associate Director, Engaged Scholarship.

 Over the years the Royce Fellowship has funded students projects in a wide range of disciplines: from opera to physics, art criticism to game theory.
 We welcome your big ideas, but keep in mind you need to have the skill set to carry out the proposed research.
 To see abstracts from former fellows please visit our Meet the Royce Fellowship Cohorts section.
 To see where fellows have gone in the world, please visit the Royce Map.